jayjay0317/Hands-On-ML-Study/Chapter_07/README.md

 In short, Random Projection uses random directions as the final reduced space, while Randomized PCA uses randomness only as a computational shortcut to approximate PCA.

 - Sparse random projection is more memory efficient because the random projection matrix contains mostly zeros.
 Instead of storing every entry in a dense matrix, sparse representations store only the nonzero values and their positions.
 This is especially useful for very high-dimensional datasets where most values are zero, such as text data.

+- LLE does not assign absolute positions to the low-dimensional points.
+The embedding is only meaningful up to translation, rotation, reflection, and scaling.
+To choose one valid coordinate system, LLE applies constraints such as centering the embedding around zero and fixing its scale.
+Therefore, the exact coordinates of each point are not important by themselves; what matters is whether the local neighbor relationships are preserved.